Iceland Work Visa Process – Skill Shortage Jobs

 No work permit is required for citizens of the Faroe Islands, EFTA, or EEA.
 Citizens of any of these nations do not need to obtain a work permit in order to work in Iceland.

 Work permits are typically required from foreign nationals.
-In order to work in Iceland, you will often require an Icelandic work/residence permit if you are not a citizen of an EEA, EFTA, or Faroe Islands nation.
+To work in Iceland, you will often require an Icelandic work/residence permit if you are not a citizen of an EEA, EFTA, or Faroe Islands nation.

 Special cases: